dr-wenhao/dr-wenhao.github.io/_pages/about.md

 <font color=Brown>
 <i style="font-family: Roboto;">*Positions for Interns/Master/PhD's Programme*</i>
 <br>
  <i style="font-family: Roboto;">We are looking for students, who are self-motivated and have a solid foundation in mathematics and programming.
-Please feel free to drop me an email (shuxb@njust.edu.cn) if you are interested.</i>
+If you are interested, please feel free to contact us!.</i>
 </font>

 <span class='anchor' id='news'></span>